 Unlike many other neuroscience studies that use brain imaging, this one was not out to find "the place in the brain" where advanced scientific concepts reside.
 Instead, this study's goal was to discover how the brain organizes highly abstract scientific concepts.
 An encyclopedia organizes knowledge alphabetically, a library organizes it according to something like the Dewey Decimal System, but how does the brain of a physicist do it?

 The study examined whether the activation patterns evoked by the different physics concepts could be grouped in terms of concept properties.
-One of the most novel findings was that the physicists’ brains organized the concepts into those with measureable versus immeasurable size.
-Here on Earth for most of us mortals, everything physical is measureable, given the right ruler, scale or radar gun.
-But for a physicist, some concepts like dark matter, neutrinos or the multiverse, their magnitude is not measureable.
-And in the physicists’ brains, the measureable versus immeasurable concepts are organized separately.
+One of the most novel findings was that the physicists' brains organized the concepts into those with measurable versus immeasurable size.
+Here on Earth for most of us mortals, everything physical is measurable, given the right ruler, scale or radar gun.
+But for a physicist, some concepts like dark matter, neutrinos or the multiverse, their magnitude is not measurable.
+And in the physicists' brains, the measurable versus immeasurable concepts are organized separately.